-28. Plaintiff A. DOE is a Florida resident.
+- 28. Plaintiff ELIZABETH PICO is a Florida resident.
 She is a Venezuelan citizen who has applied for asylum in the United States and has been granted Temporary Protected Status (TPS) and work authorization by federal immigration authorities.
 She currently works at least 30 hours per week as a canvasser, helping to register people to vote in Florida.
-A. Doe has been canvassing for third-party voter registration organizations since 2019, both as a volunteer and as a paid staff member.
+Ms. Pico has been canvassing for third-party voter registration organizations since 2019, both as a volunteer and as a paid staff member. - 29.
+Plaintiff NORKA MARTÍNEZ is a Florida resident.

-29. Plaintiff B. DOE is a Florida resident.
-He is a Lawful Permanent Resident of the United States.
-He currently works in a paid staff position as a field organizer, and in that role, he both assists with canvassing to register people to vote in Florida and supervises other canvassers in the field.
-B. Doe has been canvassing since 2021.

-30. Plaintiff NORKA MARTÍNEZ is a Florida resident.
 She has applied for asylum in the United States, and has been granted Temporary Protected Status ("TPS") and work authorization from federal immigration authorities.
 She currently works in a paid staff position as a canvasser who helps to register people to vote in Florida.
 Ms. Martínez is limited in her physical health, and her work as a canvasser has enabled her to take care of her health while also being able to support and provide for her family.